 If you think you will be able to pay the full amount of the taxes you owe within 120 days, you should call the IRS at 1-800-829-1040 and talk with a representative to see if you can qualify for a short-term extension of time to pay.
 You may also request a short-term extension using the Online Payment Agreement (OPA).

-If the IRS grants you an online approval of your request, you should receive written confirmation within 10 days.
+Once you submit an online approval of your short-team extension request, you should receive immediate notification of approval.
 There is no extra fee for an extension to pay.
 If you are granted an extension of time to pay, you may still owe interest on your tax debt, but you will avoid incurring the application fee for requesting an installment agreement.